tylerg509/Typescript-Basics/ReadMe.md

 Type inference = typescript tries to figure out what type of value a variable refers to

+    Type inference only works when we have variable declaration and variable initalization on the same line for ex the following would work:
+    - const color = 'red'

 In general rely on type inference
 Three instances where we use type annotation:
-a) When a function returns that any type and we need to clarify the value
+a) When a function returns that any type and we need to clarify the value (see variables.ts)
+b) when we declare a variable on one line and initalize it later (see variables.ts)
+c)  ß(see variables.ts)

 AVOID TYPE ANY AT ALL COSTS = defeats purpose of ts.